Eton Shirts

-Eton AB is a Swedish manufacturer of men's shirts.
+Eton AB is a Swedish manufacturer of luxury men's shirts.
 It was founded in 1928 by David and Annie Petterson in the small village of Gånghester in Sweden.
 Eton is now a global brand, being sold in more than 1,500 stores in over 50 countries, with flagship stores in Stockholm, Frankfurt, London and New York.

 History

 Early history

 During the 1920s, Annie Petterson started to sew dresses in the family kitchen.
 When the Great Depression forced her husband David to close down the family sawmill, he joined his wife's quickly growing business.
 The company was originally called Syfabriken Special (Specialized Sewing Factory).
 With an increasing focus on men's shirts, the company soon changed its name to Skjortfabriken Special (Specialized Shirt Factory).

 1950–2000

 At the beginning of the 1950s, Skjortfabriken Special launched the so-called "Eton shirt", created with inspiration from the famous Eton College.
 In the mid-1950s, export started to Great Britain but since Skjortfabriken Special was difficult to pronounce for non-Swedes, "Eton" was adopted as the company name.

 In connection with the international expansion, a new and modern factory was built in Gånghester.
 The building still functions as the company headquarters.
 During the 1980s, Eton started working to offer high quality, premium shirts.

 In 1992, Eton presented, after a collaboration with Swiss experts, the world's first non-iron shirt in 100% cotton.
 The first reseller was the British department store Harrods, which sold more than 600 shirts the first week alone.